kata-containers/kata-containers/virtcontainers/README.md

 Typically the former is the Docker default networking model while the later is used on Kubernetes deployments.

-`virtcontainers` callers can select one or the other, on a per pod basis, by setting their `PodConfig`'s `NetworkModel` field properly.
+`virtcontainers` callers can select one or the other, on a per sandbox basis, by setting their `SandboxConfig`'s `NetworkModel` field properly.

 [cnm]: https://github.com/docker/libnetwork/blob/master/docs/design.md
 [cni]: https://github.com/containernetworking/cni/